mvuorre/bmlm/README.md

 # Install

-### Pre-requisites

-Please ensure you have the latest version of R installed.

-This package depends on [Stan](http://mc-stan.org/).
-Please see [here](http://mc-stan.org/interfaces/rstan.html) for how to install the R Stan interface.

-### Installing bmlm

-Currently, bmlm is only available on GitHub, and therefore requires [devtools](https://cran.r-project.org/package=devtools) for installation.
+Currently, bmlm requires [devtools](https://cran.r-project.org/package=devtools) for installation.
 If you don't have the devtools package installed in R, first run this line:

 ```r
 install.packages(devtools)